ukmadlz/intro-to-graphs/slides/index.md

-# Introduction to IBM Graph
+# Introduction to Graph Databases